andrewacashner/hearingfaithms/chapters/chapter-2.md

 Catholic devotional music provided a practical medium for both appealing to the ear and training it, though music amplified the challenges of acquiring faith through hearing.
 Music could be a way to make faith pleasing to the ear, as Kircher describes, but this only worked if the ear was trained to find such music pleasing.
 Likewise, techniques that gave sense and meaning to music---structures of phrasing, contrapuntal devices, symbolic and figurative word-painting---were not universally intelligible.
 Religious ear training required individual discipline to avoid the dangers of over-reliance on subjective sensory experience.
 In an ideal Catholic scenario, musical training also disciplined the whole community as participants through performance or listening, and in missionary and colonial contexts, it required the community to change its expectations of music to fit European norms.

 For this reason post-Reformation Catholics emphasized the Church as the source of certainty in faith, as the living embodiment of Christ the Word in the world.
 The virtue of man as Neoplatonic microcosm was reflected in the broader society and in turn depended on it.
 Propagating faith, then, meant trying to establish not just individual Christians, but also building a Christian society as the body of Christ.
 For Roman Catholics, the Church was the gospel.

 As Catholics worked to create Christian communities, music was a potent tool for creating harmony, for instituting social discipline as a reflection of the heavenly hierarchy.
 [@Baker:Harmony; @Irving:Colonial; @Illari:Polychoral]
-This is why the Franciscan friars in New Spain and the Jesuit priests in Brazil not only started parishes, but also trained choirs.
-The musical efforts of the colonizing church concretely built social relationships through musical training.
-Forming choirs of boys and training ensembles of village musicians in colonial Mexico were practical means of establishing the Church and propagating faith on individual and communal levels.
-Inculcating faith through music---the kind of fully formed faith that resulted in a faithful life as part of the community of the Church---meant more than a one-on-one dialogue between "the music" and "the listener."
-The musical ritual of the seventeenth-century Church involved a large number of community participants, for whom performing music with the body and hearing it were inextricably linked.

 In terms of the most influential medieval music theorist Boethius (*De musica*), whose concept of music was foundational to the major Spanish music treatises like that of Pedro Cerone, well-tuned *musica instrumentalis* (sounding, played